 During the first week of August, my sister came home from Denver and brought a friend from Australia with her.
-We started our journey in Cody, WY and from there planned an epic road trip through Yellowstone to the the Grand Tetons and eventually north to Glacier Park.
-While it would be a whirlwind trip, I was excited for the opportunity to revisit Yellowstone and finally see the Tetons, a place on my bucket list for some time.
+We started our journey in Cody, WY and from there planned an epic road trip through Yellowstone to the Grand Tetons and eventually north to Glacier Park.
+While it would be a whirlwind trip, I was excited for the opportunity to revisit Yellowstone and finally see the Tetons, a place on my bucket list.

 Our timing was less than superb since the fires in Montana kicked up, and we had pretty horrendous smoke competing with the usually pristine views.
 However, when you have the time you just have to make things happen!

 We first ventured to Yellowstone through the east entrance and woke up with a brisk hike to Avalanche Peak.
-I had never been on this side of the park and enjoyed some heights where we were rewarded with views, albeit marred by smoke.
+I had never been on this side of the park and enjoyed a new hike where we were rewarded with views, albeit marred by smoke.

 Getting in some hiking left me feeling good about this trip to Yellowstone since my memories of previous visits included a LOT of car time.
 When looking at the map, it is no surprise we’d be very friendly with the car though since most attractions are well spaced and simply take a long time to get to.

 Our plan for Day 1 was to go north from Fishing Bridge to Lower Falls and Artist Point, then head back south to West Thumb and down to the Tetons and Jackson, WY for dinner.
 Day 2 we would tackle the big guys: Old Faithful, Geyser Basin, Paint Pots, Mammoth Hot Springs and then ALL the way home to Valier.
 Whew, lots of miles…